 To continue to develop and further yours and our experience Whetstone Drama became a charitable company in August 2020, providing the group a more finanical secure future.
 The group is now legaly known as Whetstone Theatre Company.

 In 2022 we will be celebrating our Diamond Anniversary - 60 years of Whetstone Drama!
-There are four planned productions, including the 60th Anniversary Production - which will be announced shortly!
+There are four planned productions, including the 60th Anniversary Production - Oklahoma!